labgem/PPanGGOLiN/docs/user/metadata.md

 ### Metadata Format

 PPanGGOLiN offers a highly flexible metadata file format.
-Only one column name is mandatory, and it aligns with the assignment argument chosen by the user (ie. families, RGPS...).
+Only one column name is mandatory, and it aligns with the assignment argument chosen by the user (*i.e.* families, RGPS...).

 For instance, the TSV file used to assign metadata to gene families for functional annotation might resemble the following: